Niantic will open Pokémon GO Pokéstop submissions to players worldwide next week – TechCrunch

 “This is going to be launched for Pokémon GO players next week,” Niantic CEO John Hanke told a handful of reporters at a press gathering yesterday.
 “So worldwide people will be able to submit and rate and review these locations.
 That’s for GO now, and it’ll be in other games in the future.
 You can imagine that Harry Potter: Wizards Unite, and other games as they come online, will also share this capability.”

 If you’ve been following Niantic for a while, the Wayfarer system might seem familiar.
 It’s effectively a polished up, rebranded version of the “Portal Recon” system originally built into Niantic’s first game, Ingress.
-Niantic tells us that they’ve seen 27 million waypoint locations submitted by users so far, with 26 million having been reviewed, and 9.4 million approved and in game.
+Niantic tells us that they’ve seen 27 million waypoint locations submitted by users so far, with 26 million having been reviewed, and 9.4 million approved and in-game.
 Even in these early stages, the company says it’s seeing about 1 million nominations per week.

-One catch: at least initially, you’ll need to be level 40 (the highest level in Pokémon GO) to submit or review potential new stops.
+One catch: At least initially, you’ll need to be level 40 (the highest level in Pokémon GO) to submit or review potential new stops.
 The company tells me you’ll also have to take a little quiz to confirm that you’ve got a good understanding of what makes for a good Pokéstop.

-A common (constant?) complaint from Pokémon GO fans has been that players in rural areas are at a massive disadvantage compared to players in major cities — a portion of which, at least, boils down to rural areas having considerably fewer stops, gyms, etc. Opening up the player submission system doesn’t completely fix the gameplay challenges in rural areas, but it should at least be a big step in the right direction.
+A common (constant?) complaint from Pokémon GO fans has been that players in rural areas are at a massive disadvantage compared to players in major cities — a portion of which, at least, boils down to rural areas having considerably fewer stops, gyms, etc. Opening the player submission system doesn’t completely fix the gameplay challenges in rural areas, but it should at least be a big step in the right direction.